mvysny/vok-orm/README.md

 > **Note**: If you don't want to use the Entity interface for some reason (for example when the table has no primary key), you can still include useful finder methods by making the companion object to implement the `DaoOfAny` interface.
 The finder methods such as `findById()` will accept
-Any as primary keys.
+`Any` as a primary key.

 ### Adding Reviews

 Let's add the second table, the "Review" table.
-The Review table is a list of reviews for various drinks; it back-references the drink category as a foreign key into the `Category` table.
+The Review table is a list of reviews for various drinks; it back-references the drink category as a foreign key into the `Category` table:

-The DDL is as follows:

 ```sql92
 create TABLE REVIEW (